Last updated 2020-06-26. Last edited 2021-08-25

-Initially I prioritize deep surface cleaning, removing built-up cleaning residues along with dirt.
-The entire kitchen and bathrooms, appliances too.
+- Deep cleaning, removing old, built-up cleaning residues along with dirt and dust.
+Again, using the least-toxic products that work.
 Lighter routine cleaning follows.
-All using the least-toxic products that work.

-Transitioning the cleaning closet, cat litter, and dry cleaning service
+Transitioning the cleaning supplies, cat litter, and dry cleaning service

-Among the main steps we take in these areas are the following, roughly in the order they happened.
+Among the main house cleaning detox steps are the following, roughly in the order they happen.

-Bringing in a healthy vacuum cleaner— a Miele Cat and Dog canister (for two cats and a dog).
-I meet the client at the shop, where the owner lets me demonstrate, jumping in with his own expertise as needed.
-I’m so grateful the client goes with this machine, one we’ll all be using.
+- Bringing in a healthy vacuum cleaner— a Miele Cat and Dog canister (for two cats and a dog).
+I meet Ava at the shop to demonstrate how I use the machine.
+The shop owner jumps in with his own expertise as needed.
+I’m so grateful Ava goes with this machine, one we’ll all be using.

 Thanks to Megan Kalsman at San Francisco Department of the Environment for recommending I include information on safe disposal, and sending me a link.
 It’s too important to wait until my new site is up, as I had planned.